bt3gl/building_blog/content/data_pipe.md

 Title: Thinking about Machine Learning Data Pipelines
-Date: 2018-05-16 4:19
+Date: 2015-05-16 4:19
 Category: AI & ML
 Tags: python, data, airflow, etl, luigi

 ![cyberpunk](./cyberpunk/data_pip.png){:height="270px" width="390px"}

-Almost every day I have a new idea of some machine learning model for an app or some feature.
-Machine learning involves tasks that include data sourcing, data ingestion, data transformation, pre-processing data for use in training, training a model and hosting the model.
-Additionally, to get value out of machine learning models we need an architecture and process in place to repeatedly and consistently train new models and retrain existing models with new data.
+ Machine learning involves tasks that include data sourcing, data ingestion, data transformation, pre-processing data for use in training, training a model, and hosting the model.
+Additionally, to get value out of machine learning models, we need an architecture and process in place to repeatedly and consistently train new models and retrain existing models with new data.

 For example, for a movie dataset from an external source on the internet: